NicholsTyler/Game-Programming/Data_Structures/Heap/README.md

 > A min-heap has the smallest value at the top.
 A max-heap has the largest value at the top.
 We'll describe min-heaps here, but the implementation for max-heaps is nearly identical.

+## Uses :scroll:
+- Priority Queues are often implemented using heaps.
+Items are enqueued by adding them to the heap, and the highest-priority item can quickly be grabbed from the top.
+- One way to efficiently sort a list of items is to make a heap out of them and then remove items one at a time—in sorted order.

 ## Strengths :white_check_mark:
 - Quickly access the smallest item
 > Binary heaps allow you to grab the smallest item (the root) in O(1) time, while keeping other operations relatively cheap (O(lg(n)) time).